oxen-io/lokinet/readme.md

 ## Running on Linux

 **DO NOT RUN AS ROOT**, run as normal user.
-This requires the binary to have the proper setcaps set by `make install` on the binary.

 to run, after you create default config:

     $ lokinet

+This requires the binary to have the proper capabilities which is usually set by `make install` on the binary.
+If you have errors regarding permissions to open a new interface this can be resolved using:

+    $ sudo setcap cap_net_admin,cap_net_bind_service=+eip /usr/local/bin/lokinet

 ## Running on macOS/UNIX/BSD